johsteffens/About-Me/README.md

 # About-Me

-This QA-style README reveals a bit about myself in a playful self-interview.
+This QA-style README reveals a bit about myself and my code in a playful self-interview.
 I hope it elicits a smile from my dear reader(s).

-Some parts are intentionally self-ironic (I know my faults), others are a bit more serious and reflect things I believe or feel strongly about.
+Some parts are intentionally self-ironic (I know my faults), others are a bit more serious/explanatory/reflective on things important to me.
 Nevertheless, I wish to conclude on a positive note.

 Enjoy!